bajamircea/bajamircea.github.io/_posts/2022-10-26-mockable-interfaces-idiom.markdown

 interface.
 Putting it there would have rhymed with the "Rule of 3": if you have a destructor also deal with copy constructor and assignment.
 That is a sound starting point for types that explicitly release a resource in the destructor.
-However in the interface the reason we have a destructor has to do with a different reason (calling the right destructor).
+However for the interfaces the reason we have a destructor has to do with calling the right destructor, not with handling resources, it's a different reason, we're defaulting it anyway.
 We thought that deleting the copy constructor and assignment in the class (rather than in the interface which only deals with the destructor) makes it easier to do local reasoning.
-E.g. To get info on what's done to avoid the issue of dangling references (which classes use), look at the class using the references and the class that implements the interface stored as reference, without also having to check their interface definition.
-Also some like `waldo` might not be derived from an interface anyway, but still would benefit from knowing it won't be e.g. returned by accident from a function and have dangling references to objects from within the function scope.
+To check what's done to avoid the potential issue of dangling references (which classes use), look at the class using the references and the class that implements the interface stored as reference and the instantiation site, without also having to check their base class interface definition.
+Also some like `waldo` might not be derived from an interface anyway, but still would benefit from knowing it can't be returned by accident from a function and have dangling references to objects from within the function scope.

 # Testing foo

-It's easy to [create mocks for behaviour verification][mocks] using a test framework like google test and test the classes that take their dependencies as interfaces.
+It's easy to [create mocks for behaviour verification][mocks] using a test framework, like Google test, and test the classes that take their dependencies as interfaces.

 {% highlight c++ linenos %}
 class bar_mock :